You should have at least 6 months regular training experience.

 - Describe how you would effectively handle learner questions in a variety of situations.

 - Explain the difference between a professional, knowledgeable trainer and a subject expert.

 - Understand how to use your learners experience and requirements to appropriately adapt a training session and monitor it to ensure you are meeting the objectives.

 The course will run from 10am to 4:45pm (light cold buffet 1pm to 1:45pm).
 Please be careful to arrive by 9.45am for registration and refreshments.
 The course will start precisely on time and it may not be possible to go back over material missed by late arrivals.
 If you arrive over 30 minutes late you may be asked to leave and attend another day.

 This standard is very rigorous, so please be aware that you may need to put some of what you have learnt into practice outside of the course before you are able to successfully achieve the accreditation (If you do not pass on the course, you could book to attend just a trainer assessment event in the future).

 Your Course Trainers

 Nicky has been a senior facilitator for over 16 years.
 Her leadership purpose is to support people to reach their full potential, and this has driven her internally as part of Happy’s senior leadership team.
 It has enabled her, through her work every day with clients, to facilitate senior leadership programmes and personal development events.
 Nicky also has a proven track record at leading on large projects and inspiring others as a speaker at conferences.

-Sarah has been a Freelance trainer with Happy for nearly 20 years.
-She has excellent communication skills and high levels of both integrity and empathy which makes her an extremely effective trainer, facilitator and coach.
-Sarah is also a confident public speaker, and regularly presents at conferences.
+Sarah has been freelancing for over 20 years.
+She has excellent communication skills and high levels of both integrity and empathy which makes her an extremely effective trainer, facilitator, and coach.
+Sarah is Belbin accredited, an NLP Practitioner and a TPMA and City and Guilds Assessor.
+She uses these skills to specialise in organisation transformation and team building.
+She is also a confident public speaker, and regularly presents at conferences.